-Phasing of Housing Allocations
+Housing Allocations

 - 4.17 The importance of providing a supply of housing to meet the needs of present and future generations is highlighted in the NPPF.
 This is because housing needs change over time and both the supply and the demand for different types and tenures of housing is influenced by factors such as the economy and changes to government policy.
-Debenham's need for affordable housing currently exceeds the amount available and it is therefore vital that any additional affordable housing that is delivered through Section 106 legal agreements meets local needs.
-By phasing the delivery of new housing sites, it will be possible for new homes to meet both affordable and market needs that arise in the short, medium and longer term. - 4.18 By examining housing completions over the long term in the village (2001-2016) it is noted that, on average, 15 new homes were completed every year.
+Debenham's need for affordable housing currently exceeds the amount available and it is therefore vital that any additional affordable housing that is delivered through Section 106 legal agreements meets local needs. - 4.18 By examining housing completions over the long term in the village (2001-2016) it is noted that, on average, 15 new homes were completed every year.
 But this delivery comes in peaks and troughs.
-For example, 41 new homes were built in 2013-14 but only one the following year. - 4.19 Given this demand and historic pattern of delivery and to ensure that development takes place in accordance with the Plan's strategy of meeting the identified housing needs over the Plan period without detrimental impact on the environment and infrastructure of Debenham, it is necessary to phase the provision of the allocated sites.
-This phasing will ensure that there will be a continuity of supply and enable the process of monitoring and review.
-It also recognises that some sites have development constraints to overcome before they can be satisfactorily delivered.
+For example, 41 new homes were built in 2013-14 but only one the following year.